synapsecns/sanguine/docs/bridge/docs/03-RFQ/05-Canceling/index.md

 Regardless of the manner of cancellation, the [User]'s escrowed funds will be transferred from FastBridge back to the `originSender` of the original [bridge] transaction.

 Additionally, a [BridgeDepositRefunded](https://vercel-rfq-docs.vercel.app/contracts/interfaces/IFastBridge.sol/interface.IFastBridge.html#bridgedepositrefunded) event will be emitted.

+No further action is possible with the bridge after a cancellation and it can be considered closed.